equinox-project/equinox-js/docs/docs/message-db/source.md

 group you will need to wipe the checkpoints and have all of the consumers in the group start from the current lowest checkpoint.

-Using a hash of the ID guarantees that all messages for a particular entity will be handled by the same consumer.
+Using a hash of the ID guarantees that all messages for a particular stream will be handled in the correct order by the same consumer instance.